 For a time, the phrase “Big Data” was the hottest buzzword in business.
 These days, “data-driven” is the new catchphrase, signifying a company’s ability to apply the data it generates to accomplish important business objectives, such as increasing profits, expanding marketplaces and improving sales.
 Data is also increasingly applied outside the business setting, including in education, where standardized testing remains a controversial but critical tool for officials to gauge knowledge levels in states, districts and schools to make decisions about spending.

-But data isn’t just a tool at the macro level.
+Data isn’t just a tool at the macro level.
 It’s also important in individual classrooms, even outside the context of standardized testing.
 Thanks to new technologies, it’s now possible for teachers to affordably gather and aggregate data in real time to improve student engagement and more effectively cover subject material.
 It’s now possible for teachers without advanced technical skills to integrate data-generating technologies directly into their lesson plans.

 It’s already happening in many classrooms, where teachers are using the same technology corporate trainers use to keep their audiences engaged and focused.
 PowerPoint is widely used to present classroom material, and now teachers are leveraging audience polling technologies that integrate with presentation software to heighten student engagement while keeping tabs on information transfer in real time.